AI-Making-Movies/from-idea-to-first-scene/README.md

 - fetish posting
 - sexualised imagery without narrative justification

 If NSFW material is part of a story or scene being discussed, it should be handled with care and relevance.
-Assume users may be young and avoid exposing people to unnecessary scenes.
-If you aren't sure, then blur it or black it out.
-There is nothing that can't be achieved with descriptive discussion instead.
+Assume users may be young.

 ---